open-dis/opendis7-source-generator/src/java/README.md

-TODO.
+## TODO

 Our intent is to move all of the java-specific directories here:
 * src-generated
 * src-specialcase
 * src-supporting